alexysong/inkstone/README.md

 *   Ver 0.3:

     Solved the convergence issue at Wood's anomaly.
-Now the calculation maintain the same convergence, stability, and speeed near and at Wood's anomaly.
+Now the calculation maintains the same convergence, stability, and speed near and at Wood's anomaly.

 ## Citing
-If you find Inkstone useful for your research, we would apprecite you citing our [paper](https://doi.org/10.1103/PhysRevLett.120.193903).
+If you find Inkstone useful for your research, we would appreciate you citing our [paper](https://doi.org/10.1103/PhysRevLett.120.193903).
 For your convenience, you can use the following BibTex entry:

     @article{song2018broadband,
       title={Broadband Control of Topological Nodes in Electromagnetic Fields},